-I have written a novel, three theatre plays, two of which have been performed before the public, eight feature length screenplays.
+I have written a novel, three theatre plays, two of which have been performed before the public, nine feature length screenplays.
 The first three listed have all at one one point been optioned by production companies.
-One long-form TV drama series that has twice been in devlopment with production companies and one two-part TV drama.
+One long-form TV drama series that has twice been in development with production companies and one two-part TV drama.

 - DA VINCI’S LAST SUPPER: THE FORGOTTEN TALE.
 When Leonardo da Vinci is commissioned to paint ‘The Last Supper’ he believes it is an act of destiny that will seal his reputation as the finest artist in Italy.
 Yet all does not go as planned.
 The Papal Emissary, Father Rodrigo of Salamanca accuses Leonardo of blasphemy over his decision to choose a lowly peasant (Alessandro) to be his model for Jesus Christ.
 Initially, the impressionable Alessandro’s delusions of possessing a unique connection with the divine, cause Leonardo few concerns.
 However, as Alessandro takes on quasi-religious significance for the populace of Milan, both artist and model become entangled in a journey of sex, violence, religious and political upheaval, eventually leading to their climatic confrontation.

 - JESUS OF MILAN – My magnum opus.
 Fintan O Higgins is credited as a co-story by.
 It is a feature length adaptation of my novel that has in the past attracted a lot of attention and been pitched to the likes of Universal Studios, Columbia Pictures and Working Title.
-The script is currently in development with the award-winning Hurricane Films.
 The screenplay revolves around the life of Leonardo da Vinci, during the time he lived in Milan and painted the iconic ‘The Last Supper of Christ.’
 It centres around the tumultuous relationship between Leonardo and the man he chose to paint as the face of Christ, a humble weaver by the name of Alessandro, whom the peasant stock of Milan confer quasi-religious belief that he is some personification of Christ himself.
 It is a rich tale of religious and political intrigue, bodice-ripping, violence, betrayal, death and redemption as Leonardo must confront his own insecurities if he is ever to complete this most influential of paintings.

 - FALLING FOR FRANK – A whimsical, off the wall romantic comedy set to Northern Soul music, with just the odd dance off.
 Alice has breast cancer, and her wish is to find romance for her socially inept best friend, Frank.
 The reluctant Frank is set up for a succession of dates that progress from bad to worse.
 Alice’s endeavours back-fire and Frank unable to drag himself to be ‘romantic’ flees to India after declaring his love for Alice, which fell on deaf ears.
 Can Frank ever find love?
 With the help of a hippie mystic Frank finally overcomes his fears and embarks on the path to true love.